nus-tee3201/2019/programming/dictionaries-intro/text.md

 </box>

-Unlike lists which contain an ordered sequence of items, **dictionaries are not ordered** i.e., we cannot force a key-value pair in a dictionary to be at a specific position %%e.g., in the example above, there is no guarantee that `'bread'`:`'3.50'` pair will be at the first position of the dictionary `prices` after adding more key-value pairs to it%%.
+Unlike lists which contain an ordered sequence of items, **dictionaries are not ordered** i.e., you cannot force a key-value pair in a dictionary to be at a specific position %%e.g., in the example above, there is no guarantee that `'bread'`:`'3.50'` pair will be at the first position of the dictionary `prices` after adding more key-value pairs to it%%.

 <include src="exercisePanel.md" boilerplate var-title="Get Subject Info" var-file="e-getSubjectInfo.md" />